OUR ARTICLES

 On Advocacy and Systemic Change

-For me, such a global movement can be structured around four foundational pillars, encapsulated in the acronym, CARE, which I coined:
+For me, this global movement would be grounded in four foundational pillars, captured in the acronym I’ve coined: CARE

-In New Zealand, burnout is a critical concern.
-For instance, a British Medical Journal study by Boyle et al. (2025) found that 80% of 509 resident doctors exhibited high levels of burnout on at least one of three dimensions—emotional exhaustion, depersonalisation, and low personal accomplishment—with 26% scoring high on all three.
-Another study reported that medical doctors face nearly twice the burnout risk of other workforce groups.
+In New Zealand, burnout remains a pressing concern.
+A recent British Medical Journal study by Boyle et al. (2025) found that 80% of 509 resident doctors reported high levels of burnout in at least one of three dimensions —emotional exhaustion, depersonalisation, and low personal accomplishment—with 26% scoring high in all three.
+Another study found that medical doctors face nearly twice the burnout risk of other workforce groups.

 Never miss new content